Pricing

 • Title

-• Introduction
+• 1.
+Introduction

-• 2.
+• 3.
 Exposure

-• 3.
+• 4.
 Examination

-• 4.
+• 5.
 Preservation

-• 5.
+• 6.
 Isthmusectomy

-• 6.
+• 7.
 Stabilization

-• 7.
+• 8.
 Closure

 Right Hemithyroidectomy

-71207 views
+71916 views

 Main Text

-Thyroid nodules are a common clinical finding; nearly 20-70% of individuals who undergo cervical ultrasound may have thyroid nodules.1,2 Although the majority of these nodules are benign, 7-15% of patients may have a thyroid cancer3,4 of which more than 90% are differentiated (papillary or follicular cancers).5 Based on ultrasonographic characteristics, thyroid nodules can be classified as benign, low suspicion, intermediate suspicion or high suspicion for malignancy.6 Clinicians use ultrasonographic characteristics of the nodule as well as thyroid function laboratory studies to determine whether a nodule should be biopsied with fine needle aspiration (FNA).
+Thyroid nodules are a common clinical finding; nearly 20–70% of individuals who undergo cervical ultrasound may have thyroid nodules.1,2 Although the majority of these nodules are benign, 7–15% of patients may have a thyroid cancer3,4 of which more than 90% are differentiated (papillary or follicular cancers).5 Based on ultrasonographic characteristics, thyroid nodules can be classified as benign, low suspicion, intermediate suspicion, or high suspicion for malignancy.6 Clinicians use ultrasonographic characteristics of the nodule as well as thyroid function laboratory studies to determine whether a nodule should be biopsied with fine needle aspiration (FNA).
 Once a radiologically suspicious nodule is biopsied, a cytopathologist categorizes the cells based on the Bethesda classification system, which provides endocrinologists and endocrine surgeons an estimate of the risk of malignancy.7,8 This information can then be used to determine which patients require a hemithyroidectomy or may benefit from molecular profiling.9

 Evaluation of thyroid nodules begins with a physical exam focusing on the thyroid gland as well as adjacent cervical lymph nodes.6 The thyroid gland should be assessed for additional nodules.
 Additional nodules may ultimately influence the operation performed.
 The texture of the nodule and its mobility should be evaluated.
 Fixed, firm nodules may indicate a more aggressive pathology.
 Any lymphadenopathy or scars from previous neck operations should be noted.
 Lymphadenopathy may signify metastatic spread of a cancer.
 Abnormalities in the patient’s voice as noted by the patient, family members, or physician should be assessed further and may require laryngoscopy to rule out recurrent laryngeal nerve involvement.
 The patient’s body habitus, neck width, neck length, natural skin creases, and thyroid/nodule size assist the surgeon in deciding where the incision should be placed.

-For this particular patient, there was an incidentally-discovered 2.3 cm nodule in the right thyroid lobe.
-He was a lean gentleman and thus, the nodule was palpable on physical exam.
+For this particular patient, there was an incidentally-discovered 2.3-cm nodule in the right thyroid lobe.
+He was a lean gentleman and thus, the nodule was palpable on the physical exam.
 It was mobile and rubbery.
 There were no additional palpable nodules in the thyroid.
 There was no evidence of cervical lymphadenopathy, no voice changes, and no previous surgical scars.
 The patient’s BMI was 23 and he had a height-appropriate neck width and length.
 All usual landmarks including the borders of the sternocleidomastoid muscles, thyroid and cricoid cartilages, and suprasternal notch were easily discernible and palpable.

 Thyroid ultrasonography is the imaging modality of choice for patients with a suspected thyroid nodule or radiographic finding suggestive of a thyroid nodule seen incidentally on another imaging (CT scan, etc.).6 Ultrasound can help characterize the size of the nodule as well as obtain important data regarding nodule features.
 These features include composition, echogenicity, margins, presence of calcifications, and shape.
 Collectively, this information can then be used to risk stratify a nodule and determine whether FNA is indicated.
 In general, findings of hypoechogenicity, irregularity, nodules that are taller than wide, and presence of microcalcifications within the nodule increase the risk for a possible malignancy.6 Other imaging modalities such as CT scan or MRI of the neck are typically reserved for patients with more advanced disease such as aggressive carcinomas with local or extensive nodal extension.6

-Transverse view of nodule within right thyroid lobe; white arrows denote microcalcifications.
 Figure 1.
 Transverse view of nodule within right thyroid lobe; white arrows denote microcalcifications.

 Sagittal view of nodule.
 Figure 2.
 Sagittal view of nodule.